Truly, genuinely thank you to Johnny and to Rush, who takes a day off today, and I'm very glad to be here.

 Thank you so much.

-Um, first I wanted to comment, please pass on uh thanks to President Bush from most of my family too for keeping it.
+First, I wanted to comment: please pass on thanks to President Bush from most of my family, too, for keeping us safe.

 Okay.

-Um on Sarah Palin, I would be thrilled to see her um be in the senator, be a senator, but I would also be thrilled to see her come back in 2012 and run as a president um candidate.
+On Sarah Palin, I would be thrilled to see her be a senator, but I would also be thrilled to see her come back in 2012 and run as a president candidate.

-Well, there's some who say that's those sort of first one then the other.
+Well, there's some who say that's the sort of first one, then the other.

-Let's let her have that Ted Stevens seat, Uh get some Senate mileage on her and then get some Washington Street cred and then hit the you know hit the hit it right there in 2012 and duke it out with uh a probably a very crowded pack of Republicans.
+Let's let her have that Ted Stevens seat, get some Senate mileage on her, and then get some Washington street cred, and then hit it right there in 2012 and duke it out with probably a very crowded pack of Republicans.

 I'd be thrilled to see that.

-Because while that's a scenario that I've talked about, and it sounds good to me and sounds good to you, none other than Camille Polly, who is a very intellectual, elite, liberal on most things, but certainly on abortion, she has written one of the most complimentary things about Sarah Palin, saying that people like Sarah Palin, and specifically because she is pro-life, are part of the future of feminism, and that with their views, so that feminism is not just defined by people who worship at the altar of available abortion.
+Because while that's a scenario that I've talked about, and it sounds good to me and sounds good to you, none other than Camille Paglia, who is a very intellectual, elite liberal on most things, but certainly on abortion, she has written one of the most complimentary things about Sarah Palin, saying that people like Sarah Palin, specifically because she is pro-life, are part of the future of feminism.

 There's one other thing she says.